FontoXML/fontoxml-review-reference-configuration/README.md

 Conversely, you could use UI that is only relevant for the new "review" product context and conditionally render that in a similar manner.

+## Support & Contributions

+The contents of this package is provides as is.
+Feel free to fork and use it as is or tailor it to your specific needs.
+Fonto maintains the code within this repository.
+With each release of the Fonto Review product a new version may be pushed to this repository.
+We don't have a formal process to accept PRs just yet, therefore we recommend to reach out to us via `team[at]fontoxml[dot]com`.